 - The exact dollar amount of your expected refund

-If you filed a return with the EITC or ACTC, the IRS says you can expect your refund status to update by Feb.
-23, 2019.
+If you filed a return with the EITC or ACTC, the IRS says you can expect your refund status to update by late February.

 How long it takes to get your tax refund will depend on how and when you file your tax return.
 The best way to get your refund quickly is to e-file your return and elect to receive the refund by direct deposit.
-For the 2018 tax year, which you file in early 2019, the IRS has said 90% of e-filers (who also use direct deposit for refunds) will receive their refund within 21 days.
+For the 2019 tax year, which you file in early 2020, the IRS has said that the vast majority of e-filers (who also use direct deposit for refunds) will receive their refund within 21 days.
 Sending a paper return or receiving your refund as a paper check will potentially slow down processing by months.
 The IRS also processes returns more slowly at the beginning and end of the tax season.
 That’s because the majority of taxpayers file during those times.